 In the nursing literature, there are many articles that talk about how to create a nursing budget.
 However, there is little in the literature that discusses how to operationalize a budget and create safe and effective schedules.

 I was initially excited to discover that the Association of Nurse Leaders (AONL) and the Healthcare Financial Management Association (HFMA) had teamed up to teach a Finance and Business Skills for Nurse Managers class.

-The class was taught by a VP of Nursing, representing AONL, from a hospital in the eastern United States, and a Director/Finance Executive from HFMA.
+The class was taught by a VP of Nursing, representing AONL, and a Director/Finance Executive from HFMA.
 The VP of Nursing stated that the two of them had been teaching the class together twice a year for the past four years.

 Unfortunately, when it came time to cover the budget calculations, they were using the incorrect formula in the class.
 Here is the excerpt from the FTE calculation slide.
 I added the highlighting for the incorrect formulas, the red boxes around the percentages, and blue text replacement calculations.

 After the class, I reached out to the instructor from HFMA to discuss my concerns and findings regarding the flawed formula.
 They were initially open to discussing the problem, but once I explained the details of the error, they stopped responding to my emails.

 The VP of Nursing was much more receptive to hearing my explanation of the error.
 They promised to review my findings.